National Symphony Orchestra: History

 In 2011, Gianandrea Noseda first guest-conducted the NSO, and returned in November 2015 for an additional guest engagement.
 In January 2016, the NSO announced the appointment Noseda as its next music director, effective with the 2017–2018 season.
 He served as music director-designate in the 2016–2017 season, and his initial contract as music director was for 4 seasons.
 In September 2018, the NSO announced the extension of Noseda's contract through the 2024–2025 season.

 The COVID-19 pandemic caused cancellation of full-scale live in-person concerts, and led to a local community outreach programme in 2020 called "NSO in Your Neighborhood (IYN)".
 Through this program, NSO held performances mostly outdoors in front of frontline health workers.
 In June 2022, the NSO announced a further extension of Noseda's contract through the 2026–2027 season.
-In January 2023, the NSO announced the appointment of Jean Davidson as its next executive director, effective 1 April 2023.
+In January 2023, the NSO announced the appointment of Jean Davidson as its next executive director, effective April 1, 2023.

-On the morning of 27 September 2024 at 11:00 local time, the musicians of the NSO took industrial action and initiated a work stoppage, the first such action since 1978, after a breakdown in labour negotiations.
+On the morning of September 27, 2024, at 11:00 local time, the musicians of the NSO initiated a work stoppage, the first such action since 1978, after a breakdown in labour negotiations.
 The management and the musicians reached a settlement by 14:30 local time that same day.

+Singer-songwriter Ben Folds served as Artistic Advisor from 2017 until his resignation in 2025.
 In March 2025, the NSO announced its most recent contract extension for Noseda, through 2031.

+In February 2026, President Donald Trump announced that the Kennedy Center would close on July 4, 2026, for a two-year renovation.
+The surprise announcement disrupted long-planned schedules and forced arts organizations to seek new venues.
+The orchestra typically plays about 175 events a year and had laid out its 2026–27 schedule more than a year ago.
+In March 2026, Davidson announced she leaving her position as executive director to begin leading the Wallis Annenberg Center for the Performing Arts in Beverly Hills, California, in May.
+In August, the orchestra announced a season of 60 concerts at a variety of venues in the Washington area together with a national 5 state tour.